JetBrains/amper/docs/src/reference/module.md

 | `resources: object`    | Compose Resources settings.                                    |         |
 | `experimental: object` | Experimental Compose settings.                                 |         |

-`settings:compose:resources:` configures Compose Resources settings.
+`settings.compose.resources` configures Compose Resources settings.

 | Attribute                   | Description                                                                                                                                                 | Default |
 |-----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|
 | `packageName: string`       | A unique identifier for the resources in the current module.
 Used as package for the generated Res class and for isolating resources in the final artifact. | `""`    |
 | `exposedAccessors: boolean` | Whether the generated resources accessors should be exposed to other modules (public) or internal.                                                          | `false` |

-`settings:compose:experimental:` configures experimental Compose features.
+`settings.compose.experimental` configures experimental Compose features.

 | Attribute           | Description                               | Default |
 |---------------------|-------------------------------------------|---------|
 | `hotReload: object` | Experimental Compose hot-reload settings. |         |

-`settings:compose:experimental:hotReload:` configures experimental hot reload (JVM only).
+`settings.compose.experimental.hotReload` configures experimental hot reload (JVM only).

 | Attribute         | Description                                          | Default       |
 |-------------------|------------------------------------------------------|---------------|